OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 - Did you need to write custom code to disable the anti-emulation feature(s)?
 How much time did you need?
 - What is your assessment of the difficulty of bypassing the mechanisms?

-### Testing Run Time Integrity Checks (MSTG-RESILIENCE-6)
+### Testing Runtime Integrity Checks (MSTG-RESILIENCE-6)

 #### Overview

-Controls in this category verify the integrity of the app's memory space to defend the app against memory patches applied during run time.
+Controls in this category verify the integrity of the app's memory space to defend the app against memory patches applied during runtime.
 Such patches include unwanted changes to binary code, byte-code, function pointer tables, and important data structures, as well as rogue code loaded into process memory.
 Integrity can be verified by

 1. comparing the contents of memory or a checksum over the contents to good values,
 2. searching memory for the signatures of unwanted modifications.

 There's some overlap with the category "detecting reverse engineering tools and frameworks", and, in fact, we demonstrated the signature-based approach in that chapter when we showed how to search process memory for Frida-related strings.
 Below are a few more examples of various kinds of integrity monitoring.

-##### Run Time Integrity Check Examples
+##### Runtime Integrity Check Examples

 ###### Detecting tampering with the Java Runtime**